Sake44/ObsidianBackup/AWS - Solutions Architect/Database Services.md

 1. **Develop software applications**: Build internet-scale applications supporting user-content metadata and caches that require high concurrency and connections for millions of users and millions of requests per second.
 2. **Create media metadata stores**: Scale throughput and concurrency for analysis of media and entertainment workloads, such as real-time video streaming and interactive content.
 Deliver lower latency with multi-Region replication across Regions.
 3. **Scale gaming platforms**: Focus on driving innovation with no operational overhead.
 Build out your game platform with player data, session history, and leaderboards for millions of concurrent users.
+### DynamoDB Security
+DynamoDB provides a number of security features to consider as you develop and implement your own security policies.
+1. DynamoDB provides a highly durable storage infrastructure designed for mission-critical and primary data storage.
+2. All user data stored in DynamoDB is fully encrypted at rest.
+3. IAM administrators control who can be authenticated and authorized to use DynamoDB resources.
+4. As a managed service, DynamoDB is protected by the AWS global network security procedures.
+If you are using an AWS managed key for encryption at rest, usage of the key is recorded in AWS CloudTrail.
+For users, applications, and other AWS services to access DynamoDB, they must include valid AWS credentials in their AWS API requests.
+Use IAM roles to obtain temporary access keys.
+When you grant permissions in DynamoDB, you can specify conditions that determine how a permissions policy takes effect.
+Implementing least privilege is key in reducing security risk.